 What is in it for organizations?

 The touchpoints that customers use to interact with their data are different from before.
-Organizations have a responsibility to provide customers with a seamless experience across a wide variety of devices, whether it’s mobile phones, digital kiosks, desktop websites, tablets, or automated call centers, you name it!
+Organizations are responsible for providing customers with a seamless experience across a wide variety of devices, whether mobile phones, digital kiosks, desktop websites, tablets, or automated call centers, you name it!

-Embracing this digital-first imperative leads better customer experience which in turn improves business outcomes.
+Embracing this digital-first imperative leads to better customer experience, which in turn improves business outcomes.
 As the saying goes, “the customer is king”…

 Infrastructure as Code (IaC) in Cloud Computing